Barnwell R. Legge: Early years

 Legge was born in Charleston, South Carolina to Claude Lascelles Legge and Elizabeth Judd Hutchinson Legge.
 He attended The Citadel and graduated in 1911.

 Legge studied law at the University of South Carolina.
-After the US entered World War I, he was appointed the regimental adjutant of the 26th Infantry Regiment under the command of Lieutenant Colonel Theodore Roosevelt, Jr. (the eldest son of President Theodore Roosevelt).
+After the US entered World War I, he was appointed the regimental adjutant of the 26th Infantry Regiment under the command of Lieutenant Colonel Theodore Roosevelt Jr. (the eldest son of President Theodore Roosevelt).
 Roosevelt Jr. later wrote in his book "Average Americans":

 "All during my service in Europe, Legge served with me.
 During the latter part he was my second in command in the regiment.
 I have seen him under all circumstances.
 He was always cool and decided.
 No mission was too difficult for him to undertake.
 His ability as a troop leader was of the highest order.
 In my opinion no man of his age has a better war record."

 Legge participated with the 26th Infantry in the Battle of Soissons, where half of the men of 26th Infantry Regiment were killed in combat.
 For conspicuous gallantry in action Legge was awarded 4 Silver Stars.

 Major Legge subsequently participated in the Meuse-Argonne Offensive and personally led an attack against a strong enemy position.
 Legge inspired his men by his courage, cutting his way through entanglements and directing the attacks against three different strong points.
 For this actions, he was awarded the Distinguished Service Cross for extraordinary heroism in combat.

-For his military service during World War I, Legge was also awarded the Army Distinguished Service Medal for his leadership of 26th Infantry regiment and with the Legion of Honour and French Croix de guerre 1914-1918 with Palm by the French government.
+For his military service during World War I, Legge was also awarded the Army Distinguished Service Medal for his leadership of 26th Infantry regiment and the Legion of Honour and French Croix de guerre 1914-1918 with Palm by the French government.